nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.10.
 Exit the program : `exit`

 Saves all data and exits the program. <br>
-Time to actually perform your tasks!
+Time for you to actually perform your tasks!

 > * **`exit`** <br>